Southern Utah Events Guide

-This week’s Southern Utah Events Guide features a comedy impressionist, theater productions, a film festival, art exhibits, live music, and more.
+This week’s Southern Utah Events Guide features the Jubilee of Trees, the 11th Annual Red Rock Film Festival, a symphony, live music, and more.
 Check out the complete guide to find out what is going on this weekend near you.
 For a full list of events, visit The Independent’s Events Calendar.

 The Independent is known as St. George and southern Utah’s events source.
 It produces the events calendar for southern Utah as the definitive calendar for the surrounding area.
 No need to wonder what is happening in southern Utah anymore, just check out our events calendar for St. George and southern Utah daily.

-This week’s Southern Utah Events Guide features a comedy impressionist, theater productions, a film festival, art exhibits, live music, and more.
+This week’s Southern Utah Events Guide features the Jubilee of Trees, the 11th Annual Red Rock Film Festival, a symphony, live music, and more.
 Check out the complete guide to find out what is going on this weekend near you.
 For a full list of events, visit The Independent’s Events Calendar.